Get in touch

 The Moluccas

-Despite the fascinating, and often horrendous, spice trading history of the Moluccas, it's the archipelago's natural heritage that provides the main attraction.
-Emerald green-clad volcanoes punch from the Pacific, whilst bird-filled tropical rainforests lead to tribal villages, and untold uninhabited islands promise exciting underwater adventures.
-Getting here isn't straightforward, and the over-water stilted bungalows where you stay are very basic, but for a remote and rustic island retreat, you won't go far wrong.
+The Moluccas, otherwise known as the Indonesian spice islands, have a high-profile trading history that is both fascinating and horrific, but its the archipelago's natural heritage that provides its real attraction.
+Away from Ambon city’s bustling local life and grand architecture, emerald green, vegetation-clad volcanoes punch from the Pacific, bird-filled tropical rainforests lead to traditional villages, and untold uninhabited islands promise exciting underwater adventures.
+Getting here isn't straightforward, and the over-water stilted bungalows where you stay can be very basic, but for a true step into a more remote and rustic side of Indonesia, you won't go far wrong.

 Three things to do in the Moluccas